On a damped nonlinear beam equation: Introduction

-Problems of this type arise naturally in the study of vibrations in slender beams.
-In particular, it has been used to model vibrations in suspension bridges and railroad tracks.
-(See \cite{R} and references therein for more on this topic.)
-The main result of the investigations in \cite{R} is the following,
+arise naturally in the study of vibrations in slender beams.
+In particular, they have been used to model vibrations in suspension bridges and railroad tracks.
+A treatment of the existence and uniqueness problem of the above can be found in \cite{R}.